 These days, there is lightness and spring in his steps and a smile on his face.
 Why?
 Because Kim Henares is gone from the BIR.
 The Board of Tax Management Association of the Philippines (TMAP), of which he is a member, asked her repeatedly to reconsider the burdensome circulars she issued.
 Their efforts went to naught.

 Atty.
 Duran has the Spanish mestizo look so it seems incongruous that among us partners, he is considered the most pious.
-It might be true because he is also a member of the Opus Dei.
-His religiosity however is not for show.
-Only a few know about his being prayerful.
-In truth, like St. Thomas More, he is a man for all seasons.
+However, like St. Thomas More, he is a man for all seasons.
 He loves to play golf and eagerly looks forward to our weekly Friday Club sessions where he partakes of good food, red wine or San Mig Light.

 Atty.
 Romeo B. Fortea, who is a “batang Mandaluyong”, has an outgoing personality and charm that makes for a good litigation lawyer.
 For three years he practiced law as a general attorney in the Office of the Judge Advocate Staff of the United States 13th Air Force based in Clark Air Base.
 After the eruption of Mt.
 Pinatubo, he and his family relocated to Cagayan de Oro where he honed his litigation practice for 17 years.
 Like other provincial litigation lawyers, he appeared in court almost every day.
 Impressed by the way he successfully handled the death claim cases we filed against Super Ferry 14 that got burned at Manila Bay sometime in 2004, he joined SVBB in 2008 on our invitation.